mikemartinez99/RGenEDA/vignettes/introduction.md

     #>   HVGs: 0
     #>   counts: NULL

-## Sample-to-sample Eucliden distances with hierarchical clustering
+## Sample Eucliden distances with hierarchical clustering

 To visualize replicate similarity, we can plot Euclidean distances between samples using the `distanceHeatmap` function.
 Darker colors